 Our Place

-Dreel Halls (home of Anstruther Improvements Association), sits at the mouth of the Dreel Burn, and each Easter Saturday we hold our annual duck race in the burn, attracting local residents and visitors of all ages.
+Dreel Halls (home of Anstruther Improvements Association), sits at the mouth of the Dreel Burn, and each Easter Saturday the AIA holds its annual duck race in the burn, attracting local residents and visitors of all ages.

 The Dreel Burn is also the principal stream of the East Neuk of Fife; it is 11.2km in length and is tidal at its lowest reaches alongside Dreel Halls in Anstruther.
 It carries water from the watershed out to the Forth Estuary: its beaches, and shellfish and fishing grounds.